Skip to main content

 To access run history:

-2. Click the Runs tab at the top of the page
+2. Click the Runs tab at the top of the workflow detail page

 Reading a Specific Workflow’s Run History